marco262/my_wiki/data/dnd/class/dragonfire-adept.md

 ### Greater Aspect of Metallic Dragons

-At 10th level, you become immune to paralysis and magical effects that render you unconscious.
+At 10th level, you become immune to [[[general:conditions#paralyzed|paralysis]]] and magical effects that render you [[[general:conditions#unconscious|unconscious]]].
 Additionally, your breath weapon's range is doubled, and creatures who succeed on their saving throw versus your breath weapon take half damage instead of no damage.
 You may add your proficiency bonus to any Charisma checks when interacting with metallic dragons.

 ### Discorporating Breath of Bahamut